hiposfer/o2g/README.md

 in the source code.
 Make sure to run it with python 3.

 # Tests
-We use wonder `pytest` package for testing.
+We use the wonderful `pytest` package for testing.
 Install pytest and run the tests:

     $ pip install pytest
     $ pytest -s tests/tests.py